arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 - `Arduino Portenta C33`: Short pin 0 to GND until the led turns off
 - `Other boards`: Short pin 2 to GND until the led turns off
 - `Portenta Machine Control`: Currently the reset procedure is not available

-If you would like to remove the network credentials from the board, you can use the [**Arduino_NetworkConfigurator**](https://github.com/arduino-libraries/Arduino_NetworkConfigurator?tab=readme-ov-file) library.

 Open Arduino IDE and on the left side open the **library manager**.
 Search for **Arduino_NetworkConfigurator** and download it.
 Once it is downloaded go to **File > Examples > Arduino_NetworkConfigurator > Utility > DeleteConfiguration**, this will open a new example sketch.
 Select your board and port then upload this example sketch to your board.
 When the sketch has been uploaded you can look at the serial monitor to monitor the progress and troubleshoot if needed.